digvijay2003/Campsite/README.md

 # Campsite
-Campsite is a web application that allows users to browse and reserve campsites at various locations.
+Campsite is a web application that allows users to browse and addcampsites at various locations.
-It provides a convenient platform for campers to explore different camping options and make reservations.
+It provides a convenient platform for campers to explore different camping options and add thier experience as well.

 ## Features ##
 - Browse available campsites with detailed information.